What you can doVertical Divider

 - The ADVANCEGeo project has a new comprehensive online resource center for changing climate in STEM workplaces.

-- The National Science Foundation recently issued an announcement that they will not tolerate sexual harassment, or any kind of harassment, within the agency, at grantee organizations, field sites, or anywhere NSF-funded science and education are conducted, and they are bolstering their commitment with a number of steps including new policies and reporting procedures.
+- The National Science Foundation issued an announcement that they will not tolerate sexual harassment, or any kind of harassment, within the agency, at grantee organizations, field sites, or anywhere NSF-funded science and education are conducted, and they are bolstering their commitment with a number of steps including new policies and reporting procedures.

 - The American Geophysical Union has been a leader in efforts to curb inappropriate behaviors in STEM, and are establishing a central clearing house for related resources.